 If the need arises, we can also offer meetings at your home or in a hospital or care facility.
 Meetings via skype are also possible where appropriate.

 Most personal injury cases can be funded under a conditional fee agreement which means there will usually be no legal fees to pay unless your claim is successful.

 For clients not eligible for conditional fee funding we can offer flexible payment terms to help you budget for the payment of legal fees.
-We can also offer an initial appointment to discuss your requirements at a fixed cost of £180 inclusive of VAT.
+We can also offer an initial appointment to discuss your requirements from £220 – £375 plus VAT depending on your solicitor’s experience.